 - 3 medium over-ripe bananas mashed

-In the bowl of a stand mixer, cream together the butter and sugar until light and fluffy.
-Beat in the eggs one at a time.
+- In a large bowl, cream together the butter and sugars with an electric mixer until light and fluffy.
+Beat in the eggs and vanilla until combined.
 Mix in the bananas.

-Slowly add the dry ingredients to the wet and mix until just combined.
+- Slowly add the dry ingredients to the wet and stir until just combined.

 - Bake for 1 hour or until a toothpick inserted in the center comes out clean.

 - Cool in the pan for 10 minutes and then move to a wire rack to finish cooling.

 This post was originally published in July 2012.
 It was updated with new photos in May 2020.